IBM/Ionic-MFP-App/DETAILED.md

 ## Step 5.
 Use IBM Cloud Object Storage for storing and retrieving images

+### 5.1 Create IBM Cloud Object Storage service and API key

-### 5.1 Create IBM Cloud Object Storage service and populate it with sample data
+#### 5.1.1 Create IBM Cloud Object Storage service and populate it with sample data

 * In the [IBM Cloud Dashboard](https://console.bluemix.net/), click on `Catalog` and select [*Object Storage*](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage) service under `Infrastructure` -> `Storage`.
 Click on `Create` as shown below.